Bdataplanet/To_fly_or_not_to_fly/backend_hurdles.md

 ##### Redundant Data

-The data contained both a `date` column as well as individual `year`, `month`, `day`, and `weekday` columns, all of which can be extracted from `date`, if they are in full agreement.
+The data contained both a `date` column as well as individual `year`, `month`, `day`, and `weekday` columns, all of which can be extracted from `date`, as long as they are in full agreement.

-Analysis of the columns' data was in full agreement, and so `year`, `month`, `day`, and `weekday` were dropped.
+Analysis of the columns' data did show full agreement, and so `year`, `month`, `day`, and `weekday` were dropped.

 ##### Irrelevant Cancellations

 Flights can be cancelled for many reasons.
-For this project, however, only weather-based cancellations were important.
+For this project, only weather-based cancellations were important.
 So flights with non-weather-based cancellations were dropped.

 ##### Incorrect Data Types